Bimi1804/BiT-ReNU/README.md

 Tool description:
 --------------------------------------------------------------------------------------
-This tool can import requirements in natural language (NL) or as a UML class model in the plantuml notation.
+BiT-ReNU can import requirements in natural language (NL) or as a UML class model in the plantuml notation.
 The tool is then able to transform the imported requirements into a db-schema that functinos as an intermediate model.
 The tool can also transform the intermediate model into NL/UML, enabling the transformation from NL/UML into UML/NL.

 NOTE: The tool has limitations that are described in the master thesis "Bidirectional transformation of natural-language requirements to and from UML class models for Model-Driven Development" by Markus Bimassl.

+To try out the tool, the showcase.py script can be used.